glenfant/rq/ABOUT_THIS_FORK.rst

   >>> bread_slices = queue.enqueue(cut_bread, kwargs={parts: 4})
   >>> queue.enqueue(add_marmalade, args=(strawberry,), depends_on=bread_slices)

+In that case the ``cut_bread`` job can have been already executed when the ``add_marmalade`` job is enqueued.

-But we have sometimes situations where we need to enqueue a task with known parameters which depends on future tasks that cannot be known (enumeration, name, parameters, ...) before this, or we can have a task that should not be started before other tasks are created.
+But we have sometimes situations where we need to enqueue a task with known parameters which depends on future tasks that cannot be known (enumeration, name, parameters, ...) before this, or we can have a task that should not be started before other tasks are created, or we need to ensure execution order.

-That could be because we  need to be sure that all those tasks start together or never.
+- because we  need to be sure that all those tasks start together or never.

-That could also be because each task is the result of a process that update an underlying state (i.e. a database of sort) and all tasks should be executed only when the underlying state is coherent.
+- because each task is the result of a process that update an underlying state (i.e. a database of sort) and all tasks should be executed only when the underlying state is coherent.

 In other words, and expressed as API ::